-An annual assessment of the Footpath Maintenance Team's achievements against all the performance measures and indicators, including those already in place, will be undertaken in November of each year.
-The achievement of the agreed performance measures, subject to inclement weather, will form the basis of receiving the Annual Performance Bonus
+An assessment of the Footpath Maintenance Team's achievements against all the performance measures and indicators, including those already in place, will be undertaken in June and December each year.
+The achievement of the agreed performance measures, subject to inclement weather, delivery of concrete and the nature/complexity of the work undertaken, will form the basis of receiving the Annual Performance Bonus.